printto/BetterDiscord-SmoothAnim/README.md

 # Smooth Anim for BetterDiscord

-A simple BetterDiscord theme that adds smooth transitions and subtle animations to Discord.
+An Aero theme that adds smooth transitions and subtle animations to your BetterDiscord.

 ## Features